ofux/Digger-Documentation/README.md

 ## Details of each field

 ### Edit tab
-- **Action:** lets you choose the action to perform between digging terrain, raising overhangs, reseting (reset to terrain height but do not restore terrain details objects), or painting.
+- **Action:** lets you choose the action to perform between digging terrain, raising overhangs, reseting (reset to terrain height but do not restore terrain details objects), painting textures, or painting holes.
 - **Brush:** lets you choose the brush type to use between sphere, cube and stalagmite.
 - **Brush Size:** the size of the brush.
 - **Opacity:** the speed at which you will dig/add mater to the terrain.
 This has no effect on reset and paint actions.